 Portable Breath Test devices (PTB) are small electronic alcohol breath testers that are carried by officers in the field to help them determine if a driver is intoxicated.
 These devices are not approved by the Texas Department of Public Safety for use in criminal prosecutions and are not considered accurate or reliable for the detection of intoxicated drivers.

-Contact Our Dallas DWI Lawyers Today!
+Contact Tim Clancy Dallas DWI Lawyer Today!

 For additional information about state and federal criminal laws, or to discuss your matter in confidence with an experienced, local criminal defense lawyer, schedule a confidential consultation now by calling us at (214) 550-5771.
 If you prefer, visit our Contact Us page and fill out a short, confidential form and we’ll get back to you asap.